knative/docs/docs/eventing/event-registry.md

          name: push-service
     ```

-    As per the Registry output above, only two sources exist
+    As per the registry output above, only two sources exist
     for that particular type of event (knative's eventing and serving repositories).
     If later on new sources are registered for GitHub pushes, this trigger will be able to consume them.